How to overcome social anxiety: 8 evidence-backed strategies to actually connect

-You can have hundreds of followers, active group chats, and nonstop notifications—and still feel anxious walking into a room full of people.
-Social anxiety doesn’t always look like panic attacks or total avoidance.
-Sometimes it looks like overthinking every text, replaying conversations in your head, or feeling exhausted after social situations you wanted to enjoy.
+But first, let’s talk about what gets in the way.
+Social anxiety is one of the most common challenges facing younger generations today.
+You can have hundreds of followers, active group chats, and nonstop notifications, and still feel your heart race walking into a room full of people.
+Sometimes it looks like panic.
+Often, it just looks like overthinking every text, replaying conversations, or feeling exhausted after situations you actually wanted to enjoy.

 Social anxiety is basically your brain trying to protect you—just a little too aggressively.